Registration for the 2026 University Rover Challenge is open until October 29!

 [6.A] This is another region-specific pricing factor.
 You may use the student price even if only available to students from your country, provided that it is available at that price to any student from your country, not just your university.

-[7.A] As per rule 2.e.iv prototypes and spare parts do not count towards the $22K limit.
+[7.A] As per rule 2.d.v prototypes and spare parts do not count towards the $24K limit.
 The limit applies to whatever you field in competition, including the base station.

 [1.Q] Can we make changes to the rover after the PDR/SAR or during the competition?

-[1.A] For an actual mission you would be expected to freeze the design after the SAR.
-However, for URC you may make changes to your rover at any point.
+[1.A] At URC you may make changes to your rover at any point.
 During the field competition you will have to watch your weight and budget limits, (such as the replacement of a faulty camera or GNSS unit with a $1000 smartphone).
 During a mission you may have an intervention at a 20% penalty, where the aim is to allow you to fix a broken rover if you need to, not to swap out modular components.

 [3.Q] Is a magnetometer allowed for navigation?
 We designed our navigation system using a magnetometer, then realized the magnetic field on Mars is not sufficient to use on an actual Mars Rover.